 - Get dressed.
 As tempting as it is to stay in your pyjamas, it’s proven that you are far more productive if you are dressed and ready for the day.

 - Try to build exercise into your day, it will keep you alert and able to concentrate.
 If you are unable to walk around the garden or down the road, pick from hundreds of online videos.
-If you have younger children, dancing to music will do the job.

 - Choose a designated area for working.
 If possible, make sure it has natural light and is free from bright and colourful distractions.
 Keep the television off.